CLALS Begins New Project, "Catalyzing a New Generation of Researchers in Cuba"

 Hemisphere in Flux

-Hemisphere in Flux", was the focus of a March 25 panel discussion organized by the Embassy of Canada, with presentations by Andres Serbin and CLALS Director, Eric Hershberg.
+The Center's Hemisphere in Flux initiative was the focus of a March 25, 2011 panel discussion organized by the Embassy of Canada, with presentations by Andres Serbin and CLALS Director, Eric Hershberg.

-With support from the Christopher Reynolds Foundation, CLALS released three studies of basic needs provision in Cuba. (
+With support from the Christopher Reynolds Foundation, CLALS released three studies of basic needs provision in Cuba in February 2011.

 CLALS Represented in Argentina and Cuba

-In December, CLALS Director Eric Hershberg participated in two panel discussions: the first, at Centro Argentino de Relaciones Internacionales, analyzing the impact of the 2010 mid-term elections on US Latin America policy and second on the study of politics and development in Latin America at the Universidad Nacional de San Martin, in Buenos Aires.
+In December 2010, CLALS Director Eric Hershberg participated in two panel discussions: the first, at Centro Argentino de Relaciones Internacionales, analyzing the impact of the 2010 mid-term elections on U.S.-Latin America policy, and the second at the Universidad Nacional de San Martin in Buenos Aires on the study of politics and development in Latin America.
 He also delivered a keynote address at the Universidad de la Habana conference on Cuba and the Caribbean.

 CLALS Inaugural Reception